Cellular or Bluetooth RPM Devices & How To Choose

 Cellular Medical Device Setup

-Cellular remote patient monitoring hardware devices require no connection setup and work anywhere outside of the home where there is cellular coverage.
+Cellular remote patient monitoring hardware devices require no connection setup and work anywhere outside of the home with cellular coverage.
 This makes using RPM technology easy for all patients, especially those struggling with technology.
 The device works out of the box, and an internet connection is unnecessary.
-For example, watch this short video to see how simple setting up an rpm scale can be.
+For example, you can watch this short video to see how simple setting up an rpm scale can be.

-However, the use of cellular technology-based remote patient monitoring devices is restricted to the coverage area of the cellular network provider.
-In some remote or ultra-rural regions, this could pose challenges to connectivity.
-Data transmission may be disrupted if the cellular network suffers a breakdown.
+However, the use of cellular technology-based remote patient monitoring devices is limited by the geographical coverage of the cellular network provider, which can pose connectivity challenges in remote or ultra-rural areas.
+Furthermore, if the RPM device company has does not use multi-carrier providers, data transmission may be compromised in the event of a cellular network outage

 Cellular or Bluetooth RPM Devices and Speed

-Bluetooth devices often require users to log into an app before submitting their data to their provider.
-Providers don’t get those immediate updates, and the process adds an extra step for patients to remember, which could significantly affect compliance.
+Some Bluetooth devices often require users to log into an app before submitting their data to their provider.
+Providers may not get those immediate updates, and the process adds an extra step for patients to remember, which could significantly affect compliance.
+When using gateway technology, speed is not a concern for Bluetooth devices.

 Bluetooth and Cellular Monitoring Devices and Price